 A host of technological innovations enable the building to express its artistic ambitions.
 From the design of the concept to the approach taken for construction work, the Fondation Louis Vuitton project revisited fundamental architecture principles, taking them in exciting new directions.
 From the outset, all the project partners learned to work together using the revolutionary Digital Project 3D software developed by Gehry Technologies, based on the CATIA platform developed by the Dassault aerospace group.
 The complexity of the assembly and the unique features of each component in the building – from the 19, 000 Ductal® panels (ultra-high-performance fiber-reinforced concrete) to the 3,600 glass panels – led the engineers to adapt industrial processes to a custom-crafted manufacturing model.
 The dialogue between the glass and the wood and metal frame represents both a technical and aesthetic feat.

 The elevated environmental objectives of the Fondation Louis Vuitton led to its selection as a pilot project for the new HQE® High Environmental Quality standard.
 A series of upstream studies analyzed local fauna, flora and water tables, as well as acoustic impact and public access in order to minimize the environmental footprint at every stage, from design and construction to day-to-day operation.

 With a focus on serving the public interest, the Fondation Louis Vuitton both promotes modern and contemporary art while facilitating access to the broadest possible audience.

 The Foundation collection, overseen by artistic director Suzanne Pagé, has been established to reflect the distinctive choices and approach articulated by Bernard Arnault.
 This dynamic and continually expanding collection has a natural structure defined by specific lines that establish four categories: Contemplative, Pop, Expressionist, and Music & Sound.
 The artists whose works figure in the collection include Gerhard Richter, Ellsworth Kelly, Thomas Schütte, Pierre Huyghe, Bertrand Lavier and Christian Boltanski, among others.

 The Fondation Louis Vuitton organizes two temporary exhibitions each year that feature modern and contemporary art with an international perspective.
 Among the noteworthy exhibitions to date were “Icons of Modern Art.
-The Shchukin Collection”, a huge success that drew over a million visitors, as well as “Being Modern: MoMA in Paris”.
+The Shchukin Collection”, a huge success that drew 1.2 million visitors, as well as “Charlotte Perriand: Inventing a New World”.